 - For Forensic Use Only.

-Suitable uses for a EtG urine alcohol test:
+Suitable uses for an EtG urine alcohol test:

 - Individuals who are abstaining from drinking Alcohol.

-- Ideal for zero tolerance and abstinence situations.
+- Suitable for zero tolerance and abstinence situations.

 - Early warning system to detect Alcohol relapses.

 How to use the EtG urine alcohol test:

 - Collect a small sample of urine from the donor.

 - Remove the testing device from the sealed packet.

 - Take off the cap and dip the tip of the device into the urine sample to the level marked.